aaronparker/aaronparker.github.io/_posts/2017-05-08-visual-c-redistributable-installer-configmgr.md

 ### ConfigMgr

-Support for downloading the Redistributables and creating applications in System Center Configuration Manager&nbsp;has recently been added.
+Support for downloading the Redistributables and creating applications in System Center Configuration Manager has recently been added.

 #### CreateCMApp